Budgetpack/Budgetpack/README.md

 "Limitless adventure with limited budget!"

 ## Summary
-  Budgetpack is an app that created *for* people who are on budget and want to travel the world and do as much as they can *from* people who are on budget and want to travel the world and do as much as they can.
+  Budgetpack is an app that created *for* people who are on budget and want to travel the world and do as much as they can *by* people who are on budget and want to travel the world and do as much as they can.

 ## Download
 <!-- Google Play link goes here -->